The Tag class turned out to be something of a beast, partly because

 Storing Attribute Values

-When I realized that several of the properties of Tag
+When I realized that several of the properties of Tag also

 had to be expressed as attributes in the rendered markup, I had to give some serious